rodeloescueta/attio-api/memory-bank/activeContext.md

    - API creates Zoho subscription and updates Attio

 3. **Invoice & Payment Handling**:

    - When Zoho generates an invoice, it sends a webhook to our API
    - API finds the client in Attio using the Zoho Subscription Customer ID
    - API retrieves the Braintree Customer ID from Attio
    - API creates a sale in Braintree using stored payment information
    - API notifies Zoho Subscriptions of the payment

+4. **Client-Facing Frontend**:
+   - Generate unique URLs for client proposals and quotes
+   - Display service information from Attio
+   - Show pricing details in a clean, professional format
+   - Present service agreements with proper formatting
+   - Provide a way for clients to accept proposals (potentially)

 ## Next Steps